bravoserver/bravo/README.rst

 Alpha/Beta protocol.
 Only the server side is implemented.
 Bravo also has a few tools useful for examining the wire protocols and disk formats in Minecraft.

-**Bravo is currently on hiatus.
-If you want to see new features or bugfixes, either donate a patch or donate some cash.**

 Features
 ========